adsavia/Hubitat-DoNS/README.md

 You should then be able to use this device wherever notification is required.

-In the Notifu text field the data is entered thusly:
+In the Notify text field the data is entered thusly:

 {"To":"Person1@SomeEmail.com,Person2@SomeOtherEmail.com","Subject":"Hope this works","Text":"This is the email body!"}